th31dk/OpenCV-Robotic-Hand/notebook/journal.md

 # Notebook Information
 Hey guys, this document will be where I track my progress on this project.
 ## Engineering Design Process
-Throughout this project, I will be using the engineering design process to iterate on my designs
+Throughout this project, I will be using the engineering design process to iterate on my designs:

 Identify the problem
 Brainstorm Solutions